|

 Having Miss Thorne escorted was standard procedure, though she didn't like it one bit.
 She gave me the bitchface but wearily let him follow her out of the room.
 Legal employees can fight you, but in the end they are used to following pointless orders.
 I peeked in to Gottberg's office, but Lenny shooed me out again.
 Fine.
 So I wandered around the room for a bit, then sat back down at Kathy's desk.

+After awhile, curiosity got the better of me and I pulled some latex gloves out of my pocket so I could put them on and open the drawer.
+Kathy's desk had all the usual stuff, pens, a tampon, a little box of tissues.
+Probably Heather's desk looks about the same, except that Kathy was now keeping an epinephrine pen of her own in her desk in case Gottberg ate any more peanuts.
 I love Heather to pieces, but I gotta admit that right then I wished she was half as good a girlfriend as Kathy was a secretary.
 Then I looked around at the office again.
 No pictures of family or art or nothing.
 Just plaques about how great a secretary Kathy was.
 I thought of my Heather and the beautiful babies we're going to have some day and I knew I wouldn't swap for a minute.
+The guys from the morgue walked through with the stretcher.
+Gottberg was going back to the lab so some guys with degrees who make twice my salary could determine what killed the guy with the big head wound.

 I poked around a bit and saw a red leather book in the back of a drawer.
 I pulled it out and had a look.